bitcoinmw/bitcoinmw/CONTRIBUTING.md

 After creating a PR on github, the code will be tested automatically by the Azure build pipeline on multiple platforms.
 You can see the output here: https://dev.azure.com/bitcoinmw/bitcoinmw/_build

+If you break the build, please revert your code right away and then address the bug and recheck in.
+We like to keep the build working at all times.

 ### Building quality

 The most important thing you can do alongside - or even before - changing code, is adding tests for how bitcoinmw should and should not work.
 See the various `tests` folders and derive test that are already there in bitcoinmw.